-Again, always be sure to flag any extra-bulky, extra-heavy, or fragile items since they may require special handling — and an upcharge.
+Again, always be sure to flag any extra-bulky, extra-heavy, or fragile items, since they may require special handling — and an upcharge.

-|Want quick ballpark moving costs for early planning and budgeting?
+|Pro Tip: Want quick ballpark moving costs for early planning and budgeting?
 These long-distance moving cost estimates for popular routes and distances will help you compare general pricing for traditional movers, moving containers, and rental trucks.
 Just remember that there’s no substitute for getting your own detailed quotes for your specific move.|

 4. CALL ATTENTION TO STAIRS OR OTHER LOCATION FACTORS THAT ADD DIFFICULTY

-Such factors will add difficulty, time, and may require more helpers, all of which will lead to a higher cost.
+Such factors will add difficulty, time, and may require more helpers — all of which will lead to a higher cost.
 You want these factored in ahead of time, so you know what the movers will charge and can compare apples-to-apples estimates, rather than leaving room for upcharges when you get your final bill.

 5. ASK A TON OF QUESTIONS

 What’s the best way to avoid surprise charges?
 Ask about them beforehand.
 Many movers anticipate questions and will answer them as they explain what their quote covers, but it’s always good to keep a handy list of questions ready to fire off.